shalrathy/quakespasm-shalrathy/readme.txt

 remove absolute path from new localization code.

 ## 2021-12-30 quakespasm-0.94.1-shalrathy6
-trace_monsters and radar_monsters shows monsters that have not spawned in yet (SMP mod feature). added trace_monsters_targetings. trace_secrets no longer shows discovered item-pick-up secrets in ad.
+trace_monsters and radar_monsters shows monsters that have not spawned in yet (SMP and AD mod features). added trace_monsters_targetings. trace_secrets no longer shows discovered item-pick-up secrets in AD mod.